-A perfect Istanbul morning starts in Ortakoy, with a traditional breakfast at one of its many waterfront cafes and a breathtaking view across the Bosphorus to Asia.
-After breakfast, it's wonderful to wander around the flea market in the square, stroll past the Ciragan and Dolmabahce Palaces, and arrive at Istanbul Modern, the largest art gallery in the city.
-As well as looking around the exhibition, you can have a light lunch in its cafe - another meal with a magnificent view.
-After a short walk to cross the Golden Horn via the historical Galata Bridge, you really like you are placed where the East meets the West - on the left, a big modern metropolis, on the right, an ancient city of palaces and mosques.
+A perfect İstanbul morning starts in Ortaköy, with a traditional breakfast at one of its many waterfront cafes and a breathtaking view across the Bosphorus to Asia.
+After breakfast, it’s wonderful to wander around the flea market at the square, stroll pass the Çırağan and Dolmabahçe Palaces.
+(The word Dolmabahçe in English means ‘the filled garden’ because the Dolmabahçe Palace is founded upon a reclaimed land.
+It’s a beautiful 19th century palace right by the Bosphorus waterfront.
+It’s baroque and rococo in style and very French.
+Many people think that it is a model of the Palace of Versailles.)
+Then arrive at İstanbul Modern, the largest art gallery in the city.
+As well as looking around the exhibitions, you can have a light lunch in its café – another meal with a magnificent view.
+After a short walk to cross the Golden Horn via the historical Galata Bridge, you really feel like you are placed where the East meets the West – on the left, a big modern metropolis, on the right, an ancient city of palaces and mosques.

 At the end of the Galata Bridge you'll find yourself in the ancient district of Sultanahmet.
 Strolling through its parks and alleys you'll find many marvellous buildings that testify to Istanbul's long and glorious history - from the lavish Ottoman halls of Topkapi Palace to the world's greatest church, St. Sophia and up to the Blue Mosque with its exquisite Iznik-tiled interior.
 Finally, feel yourself transported to the 1001 Nights at Kapali Carsi, the oldest bazaar in the world, with its nargileh (shisha/water pipe) stands, jewellery stalls and carpet-sellers.